neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning-6/challenges-self-directed-learning-6.md

+# Challenges: Self Directed Learning 6

+> ❗️ Feel free to use this self directed learning session as you like.
+This file provides suggestions if you need some inspiration on how to use this session effectively.

+## Suggestions for this Session

+- Reread handouts from this week.
+- Repeat the challenges from the last sessions.
+- Work on the last recap project.

 ## 🏙️ Cities of the World 🌇

+> Required Sessions:
+>
+> - Next.js Basics and Routing
+> - Next.js Dynamic Routes

 Let's build an app that lists 10 cities.
 Each city in the list will link to a detailed information page about that city.
 This will practice `Next.js Basics and Routing` and `Next.js Dynamic Routes`.